Prof. Dr. Ulrike von Luxburg

 News:

 Research.
-My research focus is on theoretical questions about unsupervised machine learning: understanding implicit biases and assumptions of machine learning algorithms, giving formal guarantees to some algorithms, and proving how other algorithms systematically fail.
+My own research focus is on theoretical questions about unsupervised machine learning: understanding implicit biases and assumptions of machine learning algorithms, giving formal guarantees to some algorithms, and proving how other algorithms systematically fail.
 In particular, we currently ask all these questions in the context of explainable machine learning.
 Publications Our research seminar Research questions

 Public AI discussion.